 - Prepare before you go.
 Bring plenty of water since the Everglades is hot and humid, and you can easily become dehydrated.
 Also, have insect repellant with you, sunscreen, and proper clothing for your activity.

 - Supervise young children.
 Wild animals are more likely to attack small children than adults.
 Therefore, you must be especially vigilant with your children.
 Do not let them linger around bodies of water.

-- Do not feed the wildlife.
+- If you are wondering “Are the Everglades safe?” – Do not feed the wildlife.
 Do not even feed the birds!
 It is illegal to feed wildlife, and you will be extensively fined for committing this act.
 If you feed wild animals, they begin to associate people with food and they become aggressive towards humans.